langjam/jam0001/nebelhut/README.md

 When a statement is about to be executed and step debugging is disabled, a debugger command line is launched allowing you to introspect and manipulate the program state.
 The command and the singular argument are separated by spaces.
 The following commands are available:

 - `p`/`print`: Takes an expression as argument.
 Print the result of an expression in the current scope.
+- `set`: Takes a name and an expression as arguments.
+Bind the result of evaluating the expression in the current scope to the name in the current scope.
 - `peek`: Takes a number as argument.
 Print that many tokens that are next to be executed.
 - `skip`: Takes a number as argument.
 Skip that many tokens that are next to be executed.
 - `n`/`next`: Execute the next statement but launch the debugger before the execution of the next statement.